Close button

 Egg donor agency fees

-At Cofertility, we charge a flat, one-time $7,500 coordination fee and $500 match deposit.
+For a fresh egg donation journey at Cofertility, we charge a flat, one-time $10,000 coordination fee.
 What does that include?
 Everything it takes on our end to get you a baby – from donor recruitment, matching, screening, legal contracting, all the way through cycle coordination.
 We can help you find a clinic if you don't have one.
 And we serve as the coordinator between you and your family, the clinic, and the donor.
 We track down medical records.
 We send donor care packages.
 We ensure donors know how to properly do injections.
 And we are here to provide you with answers, guidance, and support.

 Donor compensation